 The purpose of customer service evolved to meet customer demand for a new type of empathy led support.
 In 2021, customer service must continue to reduce the frustrations of, and advocate for, consumers struggling in pandemic life.

-Many companies, especially those in financial services who have extended grace periods for payments, have already done a great job providing emotionally sensitive customer support.
-All companies need to follow suit and provide high-quality, empathy lead customer service in flexible ways that meet customers’ needs.
+Many companies, especially those in financial services like Ameriprise Financial, Bank of America, American Express, and Citibank who have extended grace periods for payments or discounts and allowances, have already done a great job providing emotionally sensitive customer support.
+All companies should take this as a lesson and need to follow suit to provide high-quality, empathy lead customer service in flexible ways that meet customers’ needs.
 Embrace this opportunity to deepen relationships with existing customers to build advocates, who will, in turn, attract new customers.

 In 2021, companies should also prepare to engage in the cultural conversation in new ways.
 Customers demand equality, and they not only expect but value brand speech.
 Highlight aspects of your brand values that speak to social justice in communications.
 And prioritize ethical and purpose-driven business practices now, if they aren’t already because they are becoming more important for customers.